 Ryan has a Master’s degree in Public Policy and Administration (MPPA) and a Bachelor's degree in Environmental Studies/Geology minor from California State University, Sacramento and he is a Registered Environmental Health Specialist in California.
 He has also participated in executive education programs from UC Davis, University of Notre Dame, and the California State Association of Counties' Institute for Excellence in County Government.

-Alerts and Licensee Information Look Up a Cannabis
+& Licensee Information Look Up a Cannabis